Profit on Ad Spend (POAS): Profit‑Driven Advertising: ROAS vs POAS for Real Growth

 The Solution: Profit‑Driven Advertising (Not Just POAS)

 The real fix isn’t switching to a new metric — it’s giving Google better data.
 When you assign profit instead of revenue as your conversion value, the algorithm finally understands what actually matters to your business.
+Supplying profit data provides valuable insights that enable more informed decisions about your advertising strategy.

 Here’s how to approach it: